 - Versatile: Copper tube and copper fitting meet international standards.
 They are available in all European markets and components of a pipework system are exchangeable, whoever is the producer.

-Copper has a unique feature among the materials used for the transport of drinking water: its hygenic properties can fight and inhibit the proliferation of bacteria coming in contact with its inner surface, like legionella pneumophila.
-This helps the drinking water to be healthy.
-Several research papers have proved this benefit of copper, and some hospitals have decided to install copper tube for their water piping system to protect the health of their patients.
-In addition, copper tube can release only copper ions into water, which are necessary for the metabolism of our body: the water we drink and use will not contain additives, pigments, VOCs or other synthetic compounds.
+Copper tube has been used for centuries to transport drinking water.
+Copper tube can release only copper ions into water, which are necessary for the metabolism of our body: the water we drink and use will not contain additives, pigments, VOCs or other synthetic compounds.

 Copper is the product of choice for heating pipework systems, thank to its reliability and safety.
 It melts at 1083°C, so hot water and steam do not soften or alter the shape of the tube; high temperature does not shorten the life of the tube, and consequently the life of the installation.
 In addition, copper has excellent thermal conductivity and, for that reason, is the most efficient material for systems that have to exchange heat.
 This is the case, for example, with radiant heating under the floor or underwall: systems made with copper have shorter piping paths if you compare to plastic systems, which means less heat loss and less energy consumption for the circulation pumps.